Allendale, Northumberland: Road

-Education

-Allendale had a Primary School.
-Allendale Middle School was closed in July 2013 when two-tier education came into force in September that year.
-Allendale First School left their site on Shilburn Road and moved over to the previous middle school site on 6 November 2013 after a refurbishment.

 Sports

 Allen Valley Angling and Conservation provides permits to fish the River East Allen and supports conservation efforts to improve fish stock and riverside access.
 The river is home to wild brown trout and visiting spawning sea trout and salmon.

 Allendale Sports Club operates senior and junior football clubs and other associated sports groups, including a local league netball team.
 It also has 4 full size tennis courts.
 The Allen Valley Striders running club welcomes runners of all abilities, including novices, and is also based at the Allendale Sports Club.

-Allendale Golf Club was founded in 1906, and the scenic course and clubhouse are located south of the village with green fees offering both annual and easy per-round playing opportunities.
+Allendale Golf Club was founded in 1906.

 Allendale Cricket Club fields two weekly teams and is affiliated with both the Northumberland Cricket Board and the West Tyne Senior Cricket League.
-The cricket ground is located just below the village on the riverside.

-Each Spring, the Allendale Challenge is a popular fell challenge walk.
-Organised by the North of Tyne Mountain Rescue Team the 25 mi route covers some of the finest peat bogs in the North Pennines on an anti-clockwise loop from Allendale town.
+Each Spring, the Allendale Challenge is a fell challenge walk.
+Organised by the North of Tyne Mountain Rescue Team the 25 mi route covers some of the peat bogs in the North Pennines on an anti-clockwise loop from Allendale town.

-There is a Bowling Green adjacent to the Village Hall which welcomes new members.
+There is a Bowling Green adjacent to the Village Hall..

 Awards

 The village was the all-England winner of the Calor Village of The Year competition (2007).
-The Calor Village of the Year competition is organised annually by Community Action Northumberland with sponsorship provided by LPG supplier Calor.
+The Calor Village of the Year competition was organised annually by Community Action Northumberland with sponsorship provided by LPG supplier Calor.

+In popular culture

+Allendale is featured as a key location in Stewart Pringle's 2024 play The Bounds, which premiered at Live Theatre, Newcastle before transferring to the Royal Court, London.